Su Burcu Yazgı Coşkun: Life and career

 She was born on 15 April 2005 in Istanbul.
 Her maternal family is of Albanian descent.She took her first step in her acting career in 2011.
 She is studying in theatre department of Pera Fine Arts High School.

-Her breakthrough came with the character "Zeynep" who can read minds in popular fantasy series Sana Bir Sır Vereceğim alongside Demet Özdemir, Ekin Koç, Burak Can, Berk Cankat.
+Her breakthrough came with the character "Zeynep" who can read minds in popular fantasy series Sana Bir Sır Vereceğim alongside Demet Özdemir, Ekin Koç, Burak Can, and Berk Cankat.
 She played in series such as Kuzgun, Aşk Yeniden, Karadayı and Kırmızı Oda.

 She is mainly known for playing the lead role in the series Kardeşlerim.
-On 4 December 2022, she won 2 awards at the Golden Butterfly Awards Ceremony in the categories of "Rising Stars" and "Best TV Series Couple" with Onur Seyit Yaran.
+On 4 December 2022, she won 2 awards at the Golden Butterfly Awards ceremony in the categories of "Rising Stars" and "Best TV Series Couple" with Onur Seyit Yaran.

+She then went on to star in Bir Gece Masalı opposite Burak Deniz, the star of one of her earlier projects, Bizim Hikaye.